 3. Provide Predictability and Structure: Create a consistent daily routine and clear expectations to reduce anxiety and promote a sense of safety.

-4. Offer Choices and Control: Give students opportunities to make choices and have some control over their learning environment to creates a sense of empowerment.
+4. Offer Choices and Control: Give students opportunities to make choices and have some control over their learning environment to restore a sense of control and agency.

 5. Collaborate with Families and Professionals: Work closely with parents, guardians, and mental health professionals to provide coordinated support for students.

-6. Advocate for Trauma-Informed Practices: Promote school-wide policies and practices that support the needs of students who have experienced trauma.
+6. Advocate for Trauma-Informed Practices: Promote school-wide policies and practices, informed by SEMH guidance, that support the needs of students who have experienced trauma.

 Conclusion